-Planned Residential Development: A lot conforming to an approved development plan and used as a residential area occupied by single-family dwelling units with a minimum heated floor area of 975 square feet, two-family dwellings with a minimum heated floor area of 600 square feet per dwelling unit, multi-family dwellings with a minimum heated floor area of 600 square feet per dwelling unit, or some combination thereof.
+Planned Residential Development: A lot conforming to an approved development plan and used as a residential area occupied by single-family dwelling units with a minimum heated floor area of 975 square feet, two-family dwellings with a minimum heated floor area of 600 square feet per dwelling unit, multifamily dwellings with a minimum heated floor area of 600 square feet per dwelling unit, or some combination thereof.
 For purposes of this definition, the term "approved development plan" means the submission and approval of a sketch plan, preliminary plan, and final plat in accordance with the requirements for subdivisions in Appendix B-Subdivision Regulations.
 Density shall not exceed twelve (12) dwelling units per acre and individual buildings must be separated by not less than ten (10) feet.
 Ownership of dwelling units may be transferred.
-Ground areas must remain under common ownership of the developer or an association for purposes of maintenance and upkeep; provided, however, that ground areas around a dwelling unit may be transferred to the owner of the dwelling unit if the developer or association must retain responsibility for maintenance and repair of septic systems serving more than one dwelling unit, either through ownership of the septic system.
+Ground areas must remain under common ownership of the developer or an association for purposes of maintenance and upkeep; provided, however, that ground areas around a dwelling unit may be transferred to the owner of the dwelling unit if the developer or association retains an easement for the purpose of maintaining and upkeeping the grounds.
+The developer or association must retain responsibility for maintenance and repair of septic systems serving more than one dwelling unit, either through ownership of the septic system or through an easement allowing the developer or association to maintain and repair the septic system.